 What Can You Eat on a Rastafarian Diet?

 Rasta foods do not contain preservatives, additives, chemicals, food colorings or flavorings.
 Ital foods do not contain salt, but you can add flavor to Ital dishes using herbs and spice.
 Ideally, the food should be produced on family farms.
 Needless to say, packaged foods from large supermarkets are a big no-no.

 Fruits and vegetables

 When following a Rastafarian diet, fruits and vegetables are the staples.
-Most of them are eaten raw, but you can also cook them lightly.
+Most of them are eaten raw but you can also cook them lightly.
 This is because we should try to retain as much of the nutritional quality, flavor, and texture of the foods we consume.

 Most dishes contain scotch bonnet peppers, very popular in tropical areas because of their smoky flavor.
-Cassava is a vegetable that is typically used like a potato when cooking.
+Cassava is a vegetable that is typically used as a potato when cooking.
 This starchy vegetable can also be ground into flour.
 When wanting to add that specific Caribbean flavor to their dishes, the Rastas will obviously turn to coconut.
 You can make the most of it by using the fruit, milk, as well as the oil.